pragmatias/dotfile_ansible/README.md

 4. Place the binary somewhere in your PATH
     1. Add in the `~/.bashrc` the line `export PATH=$PATH:/home/pragmatias/Tools`

+## Using Yamlls to manage Yaml file with lspconfig (neovim)

+1. Install the nodejs package `npm install -g yaml-language-server`

 # Scripting

 The `save_config.sh` script is used to get the needed config files into the repository